claimskg/claimskg-extractor/README.md

 - "Claim"					: Textual claim which is being verified
 - "Credibility"			: true/false
-- "URL"					: URL of the corresponding snopes page
+- "URL"					: URL of the corresponding source page
-- "Origins"				: Description of how the claim was originated.
-Corresponds to the "Origin" section in the Snopes - - article
-- "Example"				: Example of how Snopes spotted the claim.
-Corresponds to the "Example" section in the Snopes -  -- article
-- "Description"			: Description provided in the Snopes article about why the claim is true or false
+- "body"			: Description provided by the source article about why the claim is true or false
-- "Date"	: Date when the Snopes article was published
+- "Date"	: Date when the article was published
 - "Referred Links"		: References used for verifying the claim.
-Corresponds to "Sources" section in the Snopes article
 - "Tags"					: Set of tags provided on the Snope article (seperated by semicolon)

 ## Examples of python usage